Voice Search Will Impact SEO

 How will direct answers affect online marketers?

-The results appearing in direct answers are pages with the highest rank authority.
-The problem marketer’s face therefore is optimising their pages to match voice search and improve domain authority.
+The results appearing in direct answers are webpages with the highest rank authority.
+The problem marketer’s face therefore is optimising their webpages to match voice search and improve domain authority.

 The problem for users is that results are often poor.
 For example, I wanted to know if Buddha really existed.
 The ‘rich answer’ was: “Just because there is no evidence that he existed, doesn’t mean he didn’t exist.”
 Great…

 The drawbacks for everyone are obvious, but that will not stop Google attempting to develop the functionality of voice search.
 The saving grace is that ‘direct answers’ responds to natural language that marketers can optimise on webpages.

 But that still leaves the conundrum of increasing authority levels so that Google select your pages to appear in the rich answers snippet – especially when you are competing against established publications that publish the same type of content you are.

 Publishers should therefore be looking at asking questions in their content that users searching for answer may naturally ask.
 For example, ‘where can I buy a leather coat in Bristol?’
 Optimising pages for local searches will be your most successful.